 If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact VUE Vision Therapy Center for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.VUE Vision Therapy Center serves patients from Guelph, North York, Kitchener, York, and throughout Ontario.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Guelph, North York, Kitchener, and York, Ontario and surrounding communities.